Zama (film): Plot

 In the late 18th century Don Diego de Zama is a magistrate in a remote outpost in Argentina.
 His wife and children are far away and he longs to be assigned to a post in Lerma, a change he believes is imminent.

 The town is plagued by rumours of the feats of Vicuña Porto, a man who robs and rapes at will and who others are always claiming to have met and defeated.
 Uninterested by the gossip, Zama spends his time trying to seduce the wealthy, married Spanish noblewoman Luciana Piñares de Luenga, who rebuffs him.
 At work, he comes into conflict with an assistant magistrate, Ventura Prieto, when the latter objects to the enslavement of indigenous people.
 The conflict is exacerbated by the discovery that Prieto has had more success with Luciana than he.
 After the two come to blows, the governor deports the junior functionary — to Lerma.

 Zama learns that the governor, who had been promising to recommend his transfer, is being transferred himself by order of the King of Spain.
 Brokenhearted that he has not been transferred, Zama runs afoul of the new Governor when the Governor learns that one of the employees, whom Zama would prefer to protect, is writing a book while at work.
 The Governor orders Zama to read the book and issue a full report.
 Reluctantly Zama agrees.
 After he writes a damning report the Governor agrees to write a first letter of recommendation, revealing that the king always ignores first requests and a second one will take another 1–2 years to make its way to the king.

 Defeated, Zama grows a beard and agrees to join a party of men looking to hunt down and kill Vicuña Porto.
 In the middle of the night Zama wakes to find the horses being stolen and has a conversation with one of the men in his group, who volunteers that he is Vicuña Porto.

 Later, the men are captured by an indigenous tribe, who ultimately release them.
 The bedraggled survivors are nearing home, but the captain tells Zama they cannot return without Vicuña Porto, prompting Zama to reveal Vicuña Porto's identity.
 Porto, however, retains the loyalties of the remainder of the group, and his men tie up Zama and the captain.
-The men kill the captain and let Zama live as they believe he has information about hidden jewels that will make them rich.
+The men kill the captain and let Zama live as they believe he has information about hidden jewels that will make them rich (actually some worthless geodes mentioned in Ventura's book).
 When Zama tells them no such riches exist, they cut off his hands.
 Zama manages to survive but his future is uncertain as he awakes with no hands on a raft, having been rescued by an indigenous man and child.